Companies that use Netstock

 All โ€บ supply chain planning and visibility โ€บ Netstock

-Netstock We detected 584 customers using Netstock and 36 companies that churned or ended their trial.
+Netstock We detected 586 customers using Netstock and 43 companies that churned.
 The most common industry is Retail (9%) and the most common company size is 51-200 employees (46%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 โฑ๏ธ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login